About the Show -

 Aprons Away: Women’s Work on the Mother Road is an original stage play about the work, careers, and contributions of women along the most famous highway in the world - Route 66 - with music, lyrics, and script by Cheryl Eichar Jett.
 Narrative monologues performed by an ensemble cast tell a new version of the Route 66 story you’ll never forget!

-The Route 66 Association of Illinois and Pontiac Tourism are co-sponsoring two performances of the new full-theatre-length production of Aprons Away: Women’s Work on the Mother Road!
-Performances are scheduled for 7 pm, Saturday, June 22, and 2 pm matinee, Sunday, June 23, at the Eagle Theater and Performing Arts Center in Pontiac, Illinois.
-There will be no charge for tickets, courtesy of the Route 66 Association of Illinois and Pontiac Tourism, to help celebrate the 15th anniversary of the Route 66 Association Hall of Fame and Museum in Pontiac!
-However, due to expected “sell-out,” reservations are required.
-Reserve your tickets now at www.PontiacEagle.com.
-The play, written and directed by Cheryl Eichar Jett, will feature an all-female ensemble cast of actors.
-Cast bios and headshots coming very soon!
+The Route 66 Association of Illinois and Pontiac Tourism co-sponsored two performances of the new full-theatre-length production of Aprons Away: Women’s Work on the Mother Road on June 22-23, at the Eagle Performing Arts and Conference Center in Pontiac, Illinois.
+The performances were part of the 15th anniversary celebration of the Route 66 Association Hall of Fame and Museum in Pontiac!
+The play, written and directed by Cheryl Eichar Jett, featured an all-female ensemble cast of actors; read more about the actors here.